Also known as: Stool culture and Culture - stool

 How to prepare for the test

 You will get a collection container for the stool specimen.
-Return the sample to the laboratory as soon as possible.
-Do not include toilet paper or urine in the specimen.

 How the test will feel